exyezed/spotify-enhancer/README.md

 > [!CAUTION]
 > This userscript is intended for personal use only.
 Please respect Spotify's Terms of Service and avoid using this tool for commercial purposes or redistributing downloaded content.

+> [!WARNING]
+> If the download fails, there may be an issue on the server side.

 #### [Greasy Fork](https://greasyfork.org/en/users/1382928-exyezed)

 ## 1. Spotify Enhancer (Track & Playlist Downloader)